Estefanos8080/hiv-art-resistance-model/README.md

-# HIV Drug Resistance Prediction for NNRTI (3TC) using CNN
+# HIV Drug Resistance Prediction for NRTI (3TC) using CNN

-This repository contains a Python implementation of a Convolutional Neural Network (CNN) for predicting HIV drug resistance to the NNRTI drug **3TC (TTC)**.
+This repository contains a Python implementation of a Convolutional Neural Network (CNN) for predicting HIV drug resistance to the NRTI drug **3TC (TTC)**.
 The model is trained on sequence data and uses 5-fold cross-validation for evaluation.
 This code is a refactoring of the original R code from the paper **"Deep learning predicts HIV drug resistance from viral sequences"** ([PMC7290575](https://pmc.ncbi.nlm.nih.gov/articles/PMC7290575/)), adapted to focus on the ART drug **3TC**.

 ---